CAPLTER/caplter-research-protocols/ESCA/ESCA_Protocol_Tablet.md

 ## **Arriving at the site, first steps**

 Upon arriving at a site, use the Trimble GPS to locate the plot center.
 At desert sites only, locate the center nail, if present, and use it as plot center.
 Create a new folder in the GPS for the site, and record the location of the plot center.
 Use the Trimble GPS to identify the plot corners and midpoints - mark these with flags or cones.
-Stretch a meter tape between the North-South mid-points, so that the two cross at plot center, dividing the plot into four quadrants.
+Stretch a meter tape between the North-South mid-points and another between the East-West mid-points, so that the two cross at plot center, dividing the plot into four quadrants.

 Divide tasks among crew members.